Risca: Education and culture

 The town currently has four schools: Risca Primary School, Ty-Sign Primary School, Ty Isaf Infants School and Risca Community Comprehensive School.
 Risca Community Comprehensive School is the only secondary school in Risca and was opened by Elizabeth II in 1977.
 It is located on the same site as the town's leisure centre and has approximately 1000 pupils.

 Risca also has an award-winning male voice choir.
+Founded in 1970, Risca Male Choir won the award at the 2024 National Eisteddfod of Wales in Pontypridd and is conducted by Matthew Harrison.

 Sport and leisure

 Risca United F.C. play in the Cymru South and are managed by Simon Berry.
 The club used to play their home games at Ty-Isaf Park.

 Risca RFC (The Cuckoos) play in the Welsh Rugby Union Division 1 East, at Stores Field, Risca.
 An active mini-rugby & junior section with age groups from 6 to 16, provide a steady stream of players, some of them having progressed to the early stages of professional rugby with the Newport Gwent Dragons.

 There are some extensive mountain bike trails on the wooded hills just to the north of the town, at Cwmcarn, which are receiving increasing popularity.